Contact Us:

 This initiative is part of a wider pilot project commissioned by Hertfordshire County Council (HCC) and the NHS.
 In addition to our courses, they have commissioned a number of different options to support children and young people in understanding their neurodivergence.
 More information is available on the HCC website here

-Don’t miss out on this opportunity to empower your child in understanding and embracing their ADHD journey.
+Don’t miss out on this opportunity to empower your child in understanding and embracing their neurodiversity journey.

 FAQs